pvico/RX-Dual-Power/README.md

 * Can power the receiver and servos up to 10A.
 * XT30 or XT60 connectors can be soldered directly on the printed circuit board (PCB) to connect batteries.

-The RX Dual Power uses either S.Port or SBUS2 to communicate with the receiver and will initially only work with Futaba, FrSky or compatible receivers.
+The RX Dual Power will at first uses S.Port to communicate with the receiver and will initially only work with FrSky or compatible receivers.

-Future development: X-bus (Spektrum).
+Future development:

+- SBUS2 (Futaba)
+- X-bus (Spektrum)
+- Mlink (Multiplex)

 A transmitter using OpenTX is ideal but not mandatory.
 #